jordenc/com.synology.surveillance/README.md

 Use at your own risk, I accept no responsibility for any damages caused by using this script.

 # Changelog
+**Version 1.2.6**
+- Added support for camera's on multiple Synology's in combination with the Telegram app's "/snap" functionality.
+If you already have multiple Synology's connected, you will have to delete all but one to be able to screenshot via Telegram, then add them again.

 **Version 1.2.5**
 - Snapshot now available as token.
 You can use the "Take snapshot as token" card to take a snapshot and save it as a Homey token, which you can then use in combination with other supported Homey apps such as the Telegram app.